Amend contract with environmental consultant for Chevron project review

 Why This Vote Matters

-The council rejected a proposal to remove confidentiality requirements from a $50,000 contract amendment with environmental consultant Ranajit Sahu, who is helping the city review Chevron's energy and hydrogen project.
-The amendment would have increased Sahu's total contract from $10,000 to $60,000 to write environmental protection conditions for residents.
-In a divided 4-3 vote, Lopez, Rogers, Sandhu, and Viramontes opposed the change, while Butt, Thurmond, and Mayor McLaughlin supported it; Bates and Vice Mayor Marquez abstained.
-This marks a departure from the usual pattern, as most of the council members who voted against this amendment typically support contract measures.
+The council rejected a proposal to approve a $50,000 contract amendment with environmental consultant Ranajit Sahu while removing confidentiality requirements.
+The amendment would have increased Sahu's contract from $10,000 to $60,000 to help the city review Chevron's energy and hydrogen project and write protective conditions for residents.
+In a divided 4-3 vote, Lopez, Rogers, Sandhu, and Viramontes opposed the motion, while Butt, Thurmond, and Mayor McLaughlin supported it; Bates and Vice Mayor Marquez abstained.
+The failed vote means the original contract terms, including any confidentiality agreement, remain in place.

 Auto-generated context.
 Source: official meeting records.